 4. Stock Markets fall in 2011

-The European sovereign debt crisis in Spain and Italy, as well as concerns over France’s credit rating and the slow economic growth of the United States and its credit rating fall were the main causes behind the stock market fall in 2011.
+The European debt crisis in Spain and Italy, as well as speculations over France’s credit rating added with the stagnant economic growth of the United States, were the main reasons behind the stock market fall in 2011.
 This affected many major stock exchanges across the United States, central Asia and Europe.
 In America, the S&P 500 was down to 6.7%, the Dow Jones Industrial Average to 5.6%, adding to a nearly US $2.5 trillion erased from global equities.

 3. Chinese Stock Market Disaster

-The stock market bubble started on 12 June 2015 crippled the Chinese stock market, which ended only in early 2016.
-Within a month, the Shanghai Stock Exchange lost its one third of the value of A-shares.
+The Chinese stock market failure occurred on June 12, 2015 that almost crippled the Chinese economy.
+It was so rapid that within a month, the Shanghai Stock Exchange lost its one third of the value of A class shares.
+By July 2015, the SSE had fallen 30 percent and nearly half of its listed companies vouched for a trading halt to stop further losses.
 The market was again hit by aftershocks around 27 July and 24 August also known as “Black Monday“.
-By July 2015, the SSE had fallen 30 percent as more than half listed companies filed for a trading halt in an attempt to prevent further losses.
 After three stable weeks the Shanghai index fell again on 24 August, marking the worst fall since 2007.

 2. Eurozone Crisis

 Ten years after the creation of the Eurozone, major Euro countries like Greece, Portugal, Ireland, Spain and Cyprus witnessed one of the dreadful debt crisis in the modern history.
 The European debt crisis exploded slightly after the Great Recession in late 2009, which was characterized by structural defects in the government and skyrocketing debt levels.
 Several Eurozone member states were unable to repay their government debts.